-Construction is underway on the $36-million Albert Gallatin Avenue extension that will create a northern loop around the city.
+The $36-million Albert Gallatin Avenue extension that will create a northern loop around the city.
 The low bid contractor hired by the City is Jones Brothers of Mt.
 Juliet.
-Major work scheduled for the next month includes:
+Major work scheduled, or ongoing, for the next couple of months includes:

 While this project is funded with a grant through the Tennessee Department of Transportation, the project is being managed by the City of Gallatin.